8base/old-documentation/docs/development-tools/cli/ci-cd.md

 #   --environment, -e Target environment [string]
 ```

-### 3. migration commit
+##### 3. migration commit

 Applies local migrations files to target Environment.

-It is important to know that *[Custom Logic (Functions)](/docs/8base-console/custom-functions)* are being deployed as well as migrations files after `migration commit` execution by default.

-You can change default behavior by changing committing mode:
+It is important to know that *[Custom Logic (Functions)](/docs/8base-console/custom-functions)* are being deployed by default with any migrations files after `migration commit` is run.
+You can change this default behavior by specifying a commit mode:

-- `FULL` mode - commits migrations files AND Custom Logic (Functions)
+- `--mode FULL` - commits migration files AND Custom Logic (Functions)
-- `ONLY_MIGRATIONS` - commits only migrations (without Custom Logic)
+- `--mode ONLY_MIGRATIONS` - commits only migration (without Custom Logic)
-- `ONLY_PROJECT` - commits only Custom Logic (without migration files)
+- `--mode ONLY_PROJECT` - commits only Custom Logic (without migration files)

 ```sh
 8base migration commit